-Congratulations to the ten artists named as 2015 Brother Thomas Fellows – a list that includes four past MCC awardees.
+Congratulations to the ten artists named as 2015 Brother Thomas Fellows – a list that includes four past Mass Cultural Council awardees.
 The Brother Thomas Fellows receive unrestricted grants of $15,000 through a fund established at the Boston Foundation in 2007 to honor the legacy of Brother Thomas Bezanson, a Benedictine monk and world-renowned ceramic artist.

 - Nicole Aquillano, ceramics

 - Halsey Burgund (featured on ArtSake), sound art

 - Raúl Gonzalez III (Drawing & Printmaking Finalist ’12), visual art

 - Masako Kamiya (Painting Fellow ’06, ’10), painting